labring/sealos/docs/4.0/docs/build-cloud-image/build-cloudImage-with-helm-charts.md

 By default, when building an image, sealos only parses the default values.yml, However, you can also provide a custom values.yaml for sealos.

-The custom values.yaml must same layer with your chart , and file name must be `<chart-name>.values.yaml`,eg`loki-stack.values.yaml`
+The custom values file must put in the same directory as your chart, and must named with form like `<chart-name>.values.yaml`, e.g., `loki-stack.values.yaml`.

 ```shell
 .